SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 > ACTIONS - SWITCH LANGUAGE

-{COMING SOON - AVAILABLE TODAY ONLY IN DOGFOOD} Changes the language Pepper is using.
+Changes the language Pepper is using.

 supportedLanguages: [
             'English',